 Income figures are intended as a guide only.

-Working hours are mainly 9am to 5pm, with a 37 hour week.
+The working week is usually 37 hours.
 Some additional hours may be required and working within some organisations, such as the NHS, may require shifts and on-call duties.

 Technicians are likely to be employed on a contract basis for the duration of a particular project or funding.
-Part-time work is less common and career breaks are possible although not typical.
+Part-time work is less common and career breaks are possible though not typical.

 It is not essential to have a degree to become a scientific laboratory technician as many posts ask for GCSEs or science-related A-levels (or equivalent).